pypy/pypy/README.rst

 The high-level interface provides a concise way to execute 90% of the most common Prolog usage patterns from Python.
 For example::

-        # Find all combinations of lists which when concatenated
+        # Find all combinations of two lists which when concatenated
         # give [1, 2, 3, 4, 5]

         import uni